-Aircraft manufacturers have invested heavily in building strong materials out of carbon fiber reinforced plastics (called composite materials), which have much improved strength-to-weight ratios over metals like aluminum.
-The traditional way of assembling an aluminum aircraft is with mechanical fasteners: bolts and rivets.
+Aircraft manufacturers have invested heavily in building strong materials out of carbon fiber-reinforced plastics (called composite materials), which have much improved strength-to-weight ratios over metals like aluminum.
+The traditional way of assembling an aluminum aircraft involves mechanical fasteners: bolts and rivets.
 These fasteners work well with metals, which have some ductility.
 However, drilling a bolt hole in a composite material creates microscopic cracks that can weaken the whole structure.
 Aircraft design can’t effectively utilize the great properties of composite materials without using adhesives to assemble the structures.
 This comes with some significant challenges for a high-risk product.
 Unfortunately, the quality of a bond cannot be determined by inspection after the bond is made.

 A ‘bad’ bond looks the same as a good one.